opennetltd/Composed/README.md

 `Composed` is a protocol oriented framework for composing data from multiple sources and building flexible UIs that display the data.

-The primary benefits of using Composed include:

-- The library makes heavy use of protocol-oriented design allowing your types to opt-in to behaviour rather than inherit it by default.
-- Each section is isolated from the others, removing the need to think about how the data is composed.
+The primary benefit of Composed is that a `Section` is isolated from its siblings, removing the need to think about global index paths and instead focus on section-level indices and business logic.
+This allows for a `Section` to behave similarly to a view model.
+Out of the box Composed supports this for `UICollectionView`s but it can work with `UITableView`s, `UIStackViews`, or any other view a coordinator is built for.

 The package contains 3 libraries, each built on top of each other: